passenger94/shoes3/shoesManual_redcarpet01.md

 So, if you've hit this far in the manual and you're still hazy about getting started, you should probably either go back to the [beginning](Hello!) of the manual.
-Or you could try [[https://github.com/downloads/shoes/shoes/nks.pdf Nobody Knows Shoes]], the beginner's leaflet PDF.
+Or you could try [Nobody Knows Shoes](https://github.com/downloads/shoes/shoes/nks.pdf), the beginner's leaflet PDF.

 #### Finding Your Way ####